jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 ![Leupold™ 4x28 riflescope, mounted on cheap homemade prototype rings.
 Switched later to Leupold™ PRW2 rings.][progress-2024-04-01]
 *2024-04-01 — Scope*

-Total weight, with a scope and a full magazine, is 6 lb 15 oz.
+Total weight, with a scope and a full magazine, is 6 lb 15.4 oz.
 Good, it's under 7 lb like I wanted.
 Perhaps I can just afford the weight of a minimalist foregrip.

 <div class="gallery" markdown="1">
-![][progress-2024-04-09T18:50]
-![][progress-2024-04-09T18:58]
+![Final weigh-in: 6 lb 15.9 oz][progress-2024-04-09T18:50]
-*2024-04-09 — Foregrip*
+![I created the little plastic foregrip myself.
+It mounts directly to the handguard.][progress-2024-04-09T18:58] *2024-04-09 — Foregrip*
 </div>